2010 United States Senate elections: New York (special)

 Governor David Paterson had appointed Democrat Kirsten Gillibrand to serve as United States Senator this special election, replacing former Senator Hillary Clinton, who resigned to serve as U.S. Secretary of State in the Barack Obama administration.
 The winner of the special election would complete the term ending in January 2013.
 Due to this special election, this was the first time since the ratification of the 17th Amendment in 1913 that all of New York's six statewide offices were up for popular election on the same date.

-Gillibrand claimed to be an independent thinker and takes a back seat to no one.
-She also released television advertising touting her experience as from upstate New York.
-DioGuardi criticized Gillibrand's recent photos in Vogue magazine.
+Gillibrand claimed to be an independent thinker who took a back seat to no one.
+She also released television advertising touting her background from upstate New York while DioGuardi criticized Gillibrand's appearance in Vogue magazine.

-.9

 North Carolina

 Incumbent Republican Richard Burr won re-election to a second term.
 Burr was the first incumbent to win re-election for this seat since Sam Ervin's last re-election in 1968.
 Burr's 54.8% also represented the highest vote share a North Carolina Republican received since the state began directly electing its senators.

 This Senate seat was unfavorable to incumbents over the past several decades.
 No person elected to this seat was re-elected since Sam Ervin in 1968.
 His successor, Democrat Robert Burren Morgan, was defeated for re-election in 1980, along with many other incumbents from his party.
 His Republican successor, John Porter East, committed suicide in 1986.
 East's appointed successor, Jim Broyhill, served for just four months, resigning upon his November 1986 election loss to former Democratic Governor Terry Sanford.
 In 1992, the seat changed hands yet again, as Sanford was defeated by wealthy GOP businessman Lauch Faircloth, who himself lost in his bid for a second term six years later by John Edwards.
 In 2004, no incumbent was defeated, as Edwards was running for vice president and was not allowed to be on the ballot in both races.
 However, that year the seat did change parties for the fifth time in a row, with Richard Burr defeating Bill Clinton's onetime Chief of Staff Erskine Bowles.